 Yes.
 I have done 12+ hours.

 Yes.
 You will have to rely on a regular meat thermometer to find your level of doneness.
-I would suggest checking the black Angus ribeye about halfway through the initial part of the cook and adjusting the cooking time accordingly.
+I would suggest checking the Angus ribeye steak about halfway through the initial part of the cook and adjusting the cooking time accordingly.

 Yes, you can.
 Just heat up a good cast iron pan while the cowboy cut steak is resting.
 Add some herb butter for a savory twist.